Skip to content

 26. Reports total volumes (or percentages) sourced by company-owned mills that come from company-owned operations and third-parties?

-The company states that 100% of FFB processed in its own mills is from its nucleus and plasma estates.
+The company reports that 100% of FFB sourced by mills comes from its own operations.

 • Y